 The summer 2017 launch of the Business High School Scholars Program, engaging cohorts of sophomore and junior high school students interested in pursuing a business degree at Scranton.
 The program offers financial support to participants from economically disadvantaged backgrounds.

 In 2017, the University revised its academic development (ADP) program to form the new cohort-based Gonzaga Program, in which students pursue their first 2 semesters with required courses in reading, research, and writing.
 The Program is named for Saint Aloysius de Gonzaga, S.J., Patron Saint of All Students.

 Launched in 2017, the University's Ignatian Global Citizenship Program engages faculty, staff and students in a variety of experiential learning and immersion opportunities that provide a historical perspective while fostering a culture of civic engagement and global awareness.

 In July 2018, the University of Scranton joined with presidents and administrators of more than 200 Jesuit institutions and organizations from across the world attended the signing of a charter that established the International Association of Jesuit Universities (IAJU).

 Also in 2018, the University was selected to join the Magna Charta Universitatum, developed by European Universities in 1988 to protect the fundamental values that are inherent in academic work including teaching and scholarship.

 What are HIPs?

 Throughout the strategic plan progress report, several High Impact Practices, or “HIPs.”
 HIPs are learning activities that are known to have a significant impact on student success, including retention and engagement.
-The University actively tracks student participation in selected HIPs – click here to view some recent data for graduating seniors.
+The University actively tracks student participation in selected HIPs – click here to view some recent data for graduating seniors, and here for a more comprehensive look at HIPs offerings and participation.
 One of our strategic metrics tracks the percent of undergraduate students who complete two, and three or more, HIPs before graduation.